budimanjojo/dotfiles-installer/README.md

 ## What Are Included
 **Zsh**
-This script will install [antigen](https://github.com/zsh-users/antigen) and add these plugins:
+This script will install [zplugin](https://github.com/zsh-users/antigen) and add these plugins:
 - [Oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) as the default framework
 - [Powerlevel10K](https://github.com/romkatv/powerlevel10k) as the theme
 - [Vi-mode](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/vi-mode) for vi like mode in zsh
 - [Zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) for the fish like autosuggestions
-- [Zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) for the fish like syntax highlighting
+- [Fast-syntax-highlighting](https://github.com/zdharma/fast-syntax-highlighting) for the fish like syntax highlighting
 - [Zsh-history-substring-search](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/history-substring-search) to fix history up down issue with vi-mode
 - [Tmux](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/tmux) for tmux autostart
+- [FZF](https://github.com/junegunn/fzf) as the fuzzy file finder

 This script will also set up your shell colorschemes to `base16-google-dark` using [base16-shell](https://github.com/chriskempson/base16-shell)